tayganr/purviewlab/modules/module05.md

 4. Click the **Browse** icon and open the local copy of **[twitter_handles.csv](https://github.com/tayganr/purviewlab/raw/main/assets/twitter_handles.csv)**.

 5. Select the data pattern associated to the **Handle** column and click **Add to patterns**.

+    > :bulb: **Did you know?**
+    >
+    > **Thresholds** help minimise the possibility of false-positive classifications. **Distinct data values threshold** is the total number of distinct data values that need to be found in a column before the scanner will run the data pattern on it. **Minimum match threshold** is the minimum percentage of data value matches in a column that needs to be found by the scanner for the classification to be applied.

     ![Pattern Detection](../images/module05/05.06-regex-file.png)